A daily blog of my robotics journey in SF, Summer 2025

 I’m still unsure how much of a speed-up agent mode actually provided.
 My current takeaway is to only use it for making targeted changes, and to avoid delegating structural decisions to it.

 Previously, piece-to-square assignment was based on whether the centre of a bounding box fell within a square.
 However, this approach proved unreliable, especially for taller pieces like the queen and king, because the camera isn’t positioned directly overhead.
 In those cases, the centre point often landed in the wrong square.
-I’ve now changed the method to use a point located at one-quarter of the bounding box height, which seems to give more accurate results.
+I’ve now changed the method to use a point located at one-quarter of the bounding-box height, which seems to give more accurate results.

 Here’s the current status quo: